Mixed martial arts: Score-oriented fighting

 Score-oriented fighting is a style that is based around trying to win through outscoring their opponent and winning a decision.
 Usually fighters who adopt this strategy use takedowns only for scoring, allowing the adversary to stand up and continue the fight.
 They also want to land clear strikes and control the octagon.
 In order to win the fight by decision, all score oriented fighters have to have strong defensive techniques and avoid takedowns.

 In general, fighters who cannot win fights through lightning offense, or are more suited to win fights in the later rounds or via decision are commonly known as grinders.
 Grinders aim to shut down their opponent's game plan and chip away at them via light strikes, clinching, smothering and ground-and-pound for most of the rounds.
 Prominent examples of grinders are Sean Strickland, who has a very defensive and stand-up striking focused style, and Merab Dvalishvili who has a very aggressive, wrestling focused style.

+Recovery

+The ability to actively recover in a fast manner is crucial in MMA training and competitions.
+Recovery may involve regaining energy, breath and balance.
+It is integrated into all martial arts strategies.
+For example, a martial artist needs to try to consciously recover as fast as possible after attempting a punch, a kick or grappling move.
+If recovery is not achieved to a sufficient extent after these acts of exertion then tiredness will increase and fatigue may set in meaning that their performance suffers.
+Successful acts of recovery during MMA activities means that higher levels of power, accuracy and coordination can be better sustained.

+A martial artist's ability to recover can be aided by training regimes which similarly alternate between intense acts of physical exertion and rapid recovery.
+For example, in high intensity interval training, 20 seconds of jumping may be alternated with 20 seconds of rest.
+The increased ability to recover quickly which is gained from such training can be directly beneficial to MMA performance because it transfers effectively to it.